 Similar to the remote work model, in the post-pandemic workplace, there is a need for proper communication and collaboration channels among all the employees.
 Now the working practices are not entirely remote or WFO based.
 Thus, all organizations must reframe communication strategies to ensure that both on-premise and off-premise employees collaborate well.

 To do the same, many companies adopt systems and tools to avoid the cases of misconception, false data, and insufficient knowledge-sharing.
-The remote working tools useful for collaboration purposes include Slack, Zoom, Microsoft Teams, Google Meet, and other Software-as-a-Service (SaaS) or Desktop-as-a-Service (DaaS) products, which bridges the communication gap by getting involved in the hybrid work culture.
+The remote working tools useful for collaboration purposes include Slack, Zoom, Microsoft Teams, Google Meet, and other Software-as-a-Service (SaaS) or Desktop-as-a-Service (DaaS) products, which bridges the communication gap by getting involved in the hybrid meetings and work culture.

 Gartner’s study also revealed about 44% of the increase in the use of collaboration tools from 2019.
 A pictorial representation of the same is shown in the figure below-